ls1intum/Artemis/docs/dev/guidelines/client.rst

 6. Use strict typing to avoid type errors: Do not use ``any``.

-7. Don't use anonymous data structures
+7. Do not use anonymous data structures.

 .. code-block:: ts